 - Participants from other countries must belong to their national association.
 Please include a copy of your current membership card along with your registration.

-- AFPS membership fees must be paid before October 14, 2019
+- AFPS membership fees must be paid at the beginning of the training

 Terms and conditions